 Here is a video made by my awesome mom if you want to see how to work the stitches for this blanket before you get started!

-Finished size 30 x 36 inches (including tassels)
+Finished size 30 in x 36 in (including tassels)

 ROW 1: Starting in the 4th chain from the hook, work a SC, CH 1.
 Skip the next chain then work another SC, CH 1.
 Continue working SC, CH 1 in every other chain.
 You should end with one SC in the last chain.
 CH 2 and turn.